University of Illinois Chicago

 Intracampus Bus

-UIC’s Intracampus bus services provides free transportation services to students, faculty and staff to different places on campus.
+UIC’s Intracampus bus services provide free transportation services to students, faculty and staff to different places on campus.
+A valid UIC identification card must be presented to the driver when boarding.
 Three routes are available:

 • The UIC Intracampus Route links the east and west sides of campus via Roosevelt Road or Taylor Street.
 During Intersession, the Intracampus Route will operate on the weekend/holiday schedule.
 Visit our interactive campus map to see the Shuttle Bus routes layered on the map.